this-4mirho3ein/Tracker/README.md

 # Tracker
-This is the first project of the #100daysofcode challenge that we code the frontend of an exchange
+This is the first project of the #100daysofcode challenge that I have code the frontend of an exchange